Master of Science in Geography

 - A graduate admission application form, including fees;

-- An official copy of GRE, LSAT, MCAT or GMAT scores; and
+- An official copy of GRE scores (optional); and

 - Official college transcripts.
 Applicants must also send to the department a statement of purpose and goals and three recommendation letters.